-Andy Fite is a 50-year old jazz guitarist, singer, and songwriter living in Stockholm, Sweden since 1994.
-Before that he lived in New York City for ten years.
+is a jazz guitarist, singer, and songwriter currently living in Stockholm, Sweden, having lived and worked in New York City for many years.

 As a guitarist it's fair to say he sounds like no one else, joyous and spontaneous, with influences ranging from Charlie Parker and Lennie Tristano to Bach, Brahms and Chopin.
 (And the rhythm guitarists of the 1930s!)

 As a singer he's been compared to Frank Sinatra and Michael Bublé, with a warm sound and a natural phrasing coming from his strong focus on the words, and the thoughts and the feeling they communicate.